tenox7/wfm/README.md

 ![wfm screenshot](screenshot.png "WFM Screenshot")

+## Usage

-You can use WFM as a web interface for a NAS box, a "personal cloud", document sharing site or a lightweight Content Management System (CMS).
+You can use it as a web interface for a NAS box, FTP server, a "personal cloud", document sharing site or a lightweight CMS.
 The app can also serve static html files from a directory which you can manage as an admin.
 See usage scenarios for more information.

 WFM is a standalone service with it's own web server.
 No need for Apache, Nginx or anything else.
-It runs directly from systemd, sysvinit, launchd, bsd rc or Docker.
+It runs directly from `systemd`, `sysvinit`, `launchd`, `rc` or Docker.
 TLS/SSL is supported with automatic certificate generation by Lets Encrypt / Certbot.

-Written in Go language, much like Docker, Kubernetes, Hugo, etc. The binary is statically linked, fully self contained and has zero external dependencies.
-Icons are Unicode emojis.
+Much like Docker, Kubernetes, Hugo, etc. WFM is written in Go language.
+The binary is statically linked, fully self contained and has zero external dependencies.
+Icons are unicode emojis.
 CA Certs are embedded at built time.
 No need for Python, PHP, SQL, JavaScript, Node or any other bloat.
+WFM outputs validated HTML 4.01 without JavaScript.
-WFM works on both modern and legacy web browsers going back to Internet Explorer 2.x and Netscape 3.x.
-It outputs validated HTML 4.01 without JavaScript.
+It works on both modern and legacy web browsers going back to Internet Explorer 2.x and Netscape 3.x.

 ## Directory tree